complexlogic/flex-launcher/docs/configuration.md

 - Full UTF-8 character set is supported for titles.
 - The following image formats are supported: JPEG, PNG, and WebP
 - Relative paths are evaluated with respect to the *current working directory*, which may not be the same as the directory that the config file is located in.
 It is recommended to use absolute paths whenever possible to eliminate any confusion.
-- Color is specified in 24 bit RGB HEX format, *without* a 0x or # prefix e.g. the color red should be FF0000.
+- Color is specified in 24 bit RGB HEX format, *without* a 0x or # prefix, e.g. the color red should be FF0000.
 HEX color pickers can be easily found online to assist color choices.
 - Several settings allow for values to be specified in pixels *or* as a percentage of another value.
 In this case, if no percent sign is detected it will be interpreted as pixels, and if the percent sign is present, than it will be interpreted as a percent value e.g. "5" means 5 pixels and "5%" means 5 percent.

 ## Settings